jeffreyhanson/raptr/README.md

 **If this R package helped you, please cite it.**

-Hanson J.O., Rhodes J. R., Fuller R. A. (2015). raptr: Representative and Adequate Prioritisation Toolkit in R. Version 2.0.0. doi: 10.5281/zenodo.33095.
+Hanson J.O., Rhodes J. R., Fuller R. A. (2015). raptr: Representative and Adequate Prioritisation Toolkit in R. Version 0.0.1.